College football winners and losers for Week 12: Which teams can make the playoff?

 ACC: No, 2 Notre Dame (8-0, 7-0) still has never lost a conference game in its history, and it would be the ultimate mic drop for the Irish to run the table and go back to independence next year.
 But if that doesn’t happen, winning the next three games (North Carolina, Syracuse and Wake Forest) would put Brian Kelly’s bunch in good shape to finish in the final four even with a possible ACC title game loss to Clemson.

-Speaking of the No. 4 Tigers (7-1, 6-1), they face Florida State on Saturday in their first game since falling at Notre Dame in double overtime.
-Quarterback Trevor Lawrence is expected back from a two-game virus absence, and if they can rattle off four wins in a row (including a possible ACC title game rematch with the Irish), they’d probably be at the top of the list for ACC contenders.
+Speaking of the No. 4 Tigers (7-1, 6-1), they were scheduled to face Florida State on Saturday in their first game since falling at Notre Dame in double overtime.
+However, the ACC announced the game was postponed on Saturday morning.

+If Clemson can win out (including a possible ACC title game rematch with the Irish), they’d probably be at the top of the list for ACC contenders.

 Then there’s No. 12 Miami (7-1, 6-1), which is on pause at the moment.
 The Hurricanes still have Wake Forest, North Carolina and Georgia Tech to come, but their loss to Clemson is an obstacle to both reaching the ACC title game and getting serious playoff consideration.
 That said, an 11-1 Miami would be in the mix.